1954 Guatemalan coup d'état: Presidency of Árbenz and land reform

-The largely free elections of 1950 were won by the popular Árbenz, and represented the first transfer of power between democratically elected leaders in Guatemala. Árbenz had personal ties to some members of the communist PGT, which was legalized during his government, and a couple of members played a role in drafting the new president's policies.
+The largely free 1950 elections were won by the popular Árbenz, and represented the first transfer of power between democratically elected leaders in Guatemala. Árbenz had personal ties to some members of the communist PGT, which was legalized during his government, and a couple of members played a role in drafting the new president's policies.
 Nonetheless, Árbenz did not try to turn Guatemala into a communist state, instead choosing a moderate capitalist approach.
 The PGT too committed itself to working within the existing legal framework to achieve its immediate objectives of emancipating peasants from feudalism and improving workers' rights.
 The most prominent component of Árbenz's policy was his agrarian reform bill. Árbenz drafted the bill himself, having sought advice from economists across Latin America.
 The focus of the law was on transferring uncultivated land from large landowners to poor laborers, who would then be able to begin viable farms of their own.

 The official title of the agrarian reform bill was Decree 900.
 It expropriated all uncultivated land from landholdings that were larger than 673 acre.
 If the estates were between 224 acre and 672 acre, uncultivated land was to be expropriated only if less than two-thirds of it was in use.
 The owners were compensated with government bonds, the value of which was equal to that of the land expropriated.
 The value of the land itself was what the owners had declared it to be in their tax returns in 1952.
 Of the nearly 350,000 private landholdings, only 1,710 were affected by expropriation.
 The law was implemented with great speed, which resulted in some arbitrary land seizures.
-There was also some violence, directed at landowners, as well as at peasants that had minor landholdings.
+There was violence directed at landowners.